 The Fishermans Bend Taskforce was established in January 2016 to lead the planning of the area on the recommendation of the Ministerial Advisory Committee.

-The Taskforce comprises members from Development Victoria, the Department of Environment, Land, Water and Planning, City of Melbourne and City of Port Phillip.
+The Taskforce comprises members from the Department of Environment, Land, Water and Planning, City of Melbourne and City of Port Phillip, and Development Victoria.

 The Taskforce will work together with the Ministerial Advisory Committee and the community to develop a blueprint for Fishermans Bend that will transform it into a place for everyone.